GBuenaflor/01azure-aks-ingresscontroller-https/README.md

 Configuration Flow :

-1. Create AKS Cluster (with Advance Networking using Azure Terraform
+1. Create AKS Cluster (with Advance Networking using Azure Terraform)
 2. Install the kubernetes components
     -  Cert-Manager and Ingress Controller
-   Create new Azure DNS Zone based on domain name from GoDaddy
+    -  Create new Azure DNS Zone based on domain name from GoDaddy
        - Create new A Record that maps to the External IP of Ingress controller
        - Create new CAA record that maps to letsencrypt.org
-3. Place the Name server of Azure DNS to GoDaddy
+3. Edit and place the Azure Name Server to GoDaddy
 4. Deploy the kubernetes files in sequence:
    - Web and SQl Linux into Kubernetes .yaml file
    - Certificate Issuer .yaml file - This will get certificate from Let's Encrypt
        - Certificate Based on Azure DNS Zone
        - Certificate based on  .nip.io
    - Ingress Controller .yaml file
-5. Verifiy the https URL, the certificate is valid from Let's Encrypt
+5. Verifiy the application, both URL's utilize the Let's Encrypt Certificate

 View the two URL's